Overview

 1. Install sq.

 2. Add a data source.
-We’ll use an Excel file.
+We’ll download and use a sample SQLite database file.

 3. Inspect the source: